geod/w4156-boilerplate-gcloud/README.md

 Fork this repository into your github.
 From now on, we will be working on your forked repository.

 How to fork ? <br/>
 Look out for a button called `fork` in the top right of this page.
-It will create a replica of this repository and put in your github account.
+It will create a replica of this repository and put it in your github account.

 ### Step 3: Clone